Ph-lo/BSQ/README.md

 ## Example

-The file that contains the matrix: the first line being the number of rows in the matrix
+The file that contains the matrix:<br />
+the first line being the number of rows in the matrix
 ```shell
 cat example_file